 I can’t tell you the number of times I’d go visit User Voice thinking I’d need to bite the bullet and signup, but their pricing was absurd for anything but huge companies

-- Quoted by the founder of another software company
+- Quoted by the founder of a software company

 Let’s build our own feature tracking solution